shivasxn17/GCI-WEF-D3-Data-Vizualization/README.md

 Description

 Hans Rosling is a data visualisation legend.
 His 2006 TED talk, The Best Stats You’ve Ever Seen, is one of the most viewed videos on the TED website(http://bit.ly/2doLzAY).
 An updated interactive version of the GapMinder World visualisation used in that demo is available at www.gapminder.org/tools.
-A poster of the visualisation is reproduced below.
-In this assignment we will create an information visualisations that is an homage to Hans Rosling.
+This information visualisations is an homage to Hans Rosling.

 In this created the a visualisation similar to the GapMinder World visualisation using d3.js.
-Your visualisation should be based on the World Economic  Forum  Global  Competitiveness  Report (http://reports.weforum.org/global-competitiveness-index-2017-2018/).
+Visualisation is based on the World Economic  Forum  Global  Competitiveness  Report (http://reports.weforum.org/global-competitiveness-index-2017-2018/).
 Visualisation features:
 • A bubble plot representing the countries of the world o Countries of the world described by GDP and Global Competitive